 N.B!
 Read Instructions on how to search with Booleans and phrases (limitations to using phrases), and find out how the search engine ranks the results: Search and ranking in Central Discovery Index.

 For more thorough searches howewer, use the invidual databases.
 You may find suitable databases via databases list or subject guides.

 You may Tweak your results after your search.

 In the left-hand menu you'll find useful limits, that will narrow down your search results:

 On the search result list, you will find icons next to each item, that help you to save results for further use.

 You may send the results to your own e-mail (e-mail icon), copy the result in as a bibliographic reference in different referencing styles (quotation mark icon), or save your results in your personal account in Andor (pin icon).

-Three dots open other options, such as saving your reference to reference management system (such as RefWorks).
+Three dots open other options, such as saving your reference to reference management system.

 In journal search you will find electronic and printed journals provided by the library.
 Seach by journal title or ISSN number.
 In the left hand menu you will find international journals by category, does not cover Finnish journals.

 A-Z Databases you will find links to different databases.